Skip to content

 If you or a loved one has been injured by a dog, contact us immediately.
 We know what it takes to win your dog bite lawsuit, and we are ready to fight for the benefits you deserve.

-Dog bite law is complicated, but finding the right attorney is simple.
-Click the button below and fill out the short form or Call 1-800-CALL-SAM today for a free, remote no-obligation consultation from the safety of your home.
+Dog bite law is complicated, but finding the right dog bite attorney is simple.
+Click the button below and fill out the short form or contact us today for a free, remote no-obligation consultation from the safety of your home.

 Do You Have a Case?